Twitch Marketing for Brands

 What if someone told you there was a platform with 100 million active users in the U.S., who are so engaged that they spend 106 minutes per day on it, on average?
 You’d want in, naturally.

 That platform is Twitch.
 A live streaming video platform, Twitch was purchased by Amazon in 2014 for almost one billion dollars and was founded on a simple premise: a platform on which people can watch other people play video games.
 It provides the technology to both view and broadcast, as well as the ability to confuse outsiders when you explain that simple premise and its undeniable popularity.
-A few years ago, we discussed how marketers could leverage the social gaming platform for marketing to millennial males.
+A few years ago, we discussed how brand marketers could leverage Twictch for marketing to millennial males.

 But now, Twitch is expanding its channels past the gaming realms, unlocking new types of content and features – and creating opportunities for brands to capture coveted audiences.
 But, before you go clamoring to find advertising opportunities on Twitch, there are a few things you need to know.